WarDragon3399/Web-Translator-Notepad/README.md

 ## 🚀 Installation
 - Use directly via the [Live Demo](https://wardragon3399.github.io/Web-Translator-Notepad/)
-- Or install the packaged extension (Edge/Chrome)
+- Or install the packaged extension (Edge store/Firefox)
+- for other youn install via this store or download zip/extention file and import in your browser.

 ---